 “Discover, evaluate and use best-of-breed AI: A simple and elegant API to third-party AI models from many vendors.”

-Intento allows the user to connect to a large number of MT engines and evaluate how helpful the results are.
+Intento AI agents help the user to connect to a large number of MT engines and evaluate how helpful the results are.

 Lingvanex